DHS After School Program

 • take a protective posture, or get behind any solid object (ditch, curb, tree, etc.);

-• lie prone, cover head and face, and as much of the skin surface as possible;
+• lie prone, cover your head and face, and as much of the skin surface as possible;

-• close eyes and cover ears with forearms.
+• close your eyes and cover your ears with your forearms.

 If you are off-campus with a school group/team/class